nboldhq/docs/src/quickstart/nbold-at-a-glance.md

 ## Governance Rules for Teams in Microsoft Teams

 Improving collaboration at scale with Microsoft Teams, can't be done without strong governance. nBold empowers end-users with self-service Teams provisioning and management that suits IT needs.
-With each Collaboration Template build with nBold you can apply governance rules such as:
+With each Collaboration Template built with nBold you can apply governance rules such as:

-* Microsoft Teams Naming Convention
+* Naming Convention
 * Teams Creation Approval
-* Microsoft Teams Template Audience Targeting
+* Template Audience Targeting
+* Compliance with Sensitivity Labels
 * Teams Enforced Privacy Policy
 * Teams Creation Requester as non-Owner
 * Permanent Owners and Permanent Members